 Community Led Monitoring is a programme implemented by Sattva Consulting with the support of USAID PEPFAR.
 It is being carried out in 14 districts of Delhi, Maharashtra and Telangana, with the aim of improving HIV service delivery.

-On 27th January, 2023, the Community Led Monitoring team received a call from a hospital in central Delhi, seeking support in providing a 22-year old homeless lady, Person A, with shelter.
+On 27th January, 2023, the Community Led Monitoring team received a call from a hospital in central Delhi, seeking support in providing a 22-year old homeless lady, Aisha (name changed to maintain anonymity), with shelter.
 19 days prior to this, she had given birth and before that, had been abandoned by her husband as a result of testing positive for HIV.

-As per her assigned counsellor, Person A was aware of her HIV status and had contracted it during a blood transfusion when pregnant with a child from a previous marriage, 4 years ago.
+As per her assigned counsellor, Aisha was aware of her HIV status and had contracted it during a blood transfusion when pregnant with a child from a previous marriage, four years ago.
 While she did begin Antiretroviral therapy (ART)* treatment in her hometown in Bihar, she failed to adhere to the treatment.
 At the same time, her family and in-laws struggled to accept the diagnosis, which eventually resulted in both families cutting ties with her.

-On 2nd January, 2023, as she went into labour, she was brought into the hospital by her husband and a team from the shelter she was residing at.
-As per the protocol, she and her husband were tested for HIV, which is when she tested positive and he didn’t.
-Upon receiving these results, he claimed that the child was not his and left the hospital, only to remain uncontactable since.
+On 2nd January, 2023, as she went into labour.
+She was brought into the hospital by her husband and a team from the shelter she was residing at.
+As per the protocol, she and her husband were tested for HIV, where she tested positive and he didn’t.
+Upon receiving these results, he claimed that the child was not his and left the hospital, and has remained uncontactable since.
 The counsellors were later informed about her husband’s ill treatment towards her and her intention to remain separated from him.

 Intervention from the Community Led Monitoring Team, Delhi

-- During a weeklong search for a shelter that could accommodate Person A and her child, the Community Led Monitoring team coordinated with multiple stakeholders and shelter homes
+- During a weeklong search for a shelter that could accommodate Aisha and her child, the Community Led Monitoring team coordinated with multiple stakeholders and shelter homes.

-- After the completion of all required formalities, Person A and her child were shifted to a shelter home by DCW and the Police department
+- After the completion of all required formalities, Aisha and her child were shifted to a shelter home by DCW and the Police department.

-- The Community Led Monitoring team remains in touch with Person A, to ensure that she is connected to the required services whenever needed.
+- The Community Led Monitoring team remains in touch with Aisha, to ensure that she is connected to the required services whenever needed.

 *Antiretroviral therapy limits the multiplication of the HIV virus to improve the overall wellbeing of the infected person.
 It is recommended to all people that test positive for HIV